-- Employ full linguistic communication in Spanish and engage on a professional level with health experts on topics in the health sciences. - Design, compose, and present public health protocols and health surveys in both delivery and elaboration with other health professionals of these protocols and surveys. - Create, illustrate, and deliver trainings in Spanish on public health related themes, for both a professional audience and the public. - Compose and publish documents and papers on the health sciences and public health.
+- Demonstrate full linguistic communication in Spanish on all daily activities and engage with health experts on topics in the health sciences. - Compose and present public health protocols and health surveys in both delivery and design of these protocols and surveys. - Create and deliver trainings in Spanish on public health related themes, partially utilizing the indicative, some subjunctive and imperative tenses. - Compose documents on the health sciences and public health for the general public and health workers.